regularhunter/gumdrop/CONTRIBUTING.md

-There are many ways to contribute, from improving the documentation, submitting bug reports and feature requests, localizing the user interface, or writing code which can be incorporated into Amberol itself.
+There are many ways to contribute, from improving the documentation, submitting bug reports and feature requests, localizing the user interface, or writing code which can be incorporated into Gumdrop itself.

 The issue tracker is meant to be used for actionable issues only.
 Please, don't use the issue tracker for support questions.
-Feel free to use the [GNOME Discourse forum](https://discourse.gnome.org) to ask your questions.

 ## How to report bugs

-Issues should only be reported [on the project page](https://gitlab.gnome.org/World/Amberol/issues/).
+Issues should only be reported [on the project page](https://github.com/regularhunter/gumdrop/issues/).

 ### Bug reports

 If you're reporting a bug make sure to list:

- 0. which version of Amberol are you using?
+ 0. which version of Gumdrop are you using?
  0. which operating system are you using?
- 0. how did you install Amberol?
+ 0. how did you install Gumdrop?
  0. the necessary steps to reproduce the issue
  0. the expected outcome
  0. a description of the behavior; screenshots are also welcome